andikasafri/revobank-api/revobank-api/app/transactionexp.md

-Below is an enhanced Markdown explanation that interleaves key code snippets for improved readability and visual clarity.

----

 # Detailed Technical Explanation with Code Snippets

 This documentation explains two Python API files used in a production application that leverages Flask, SQLAlchemy, and JWT-based authentication.
 One file defines the underlying data model for transactions, and the other provides endpoints to interact with these transactions.